 Finding them should be easy enough.
 A simple Google search for your chosen keywords will help you identify the eCommerce Businesses that rank in the top 10 for your chosen keywords.

-It’s also possible that websites other than ecommerce stores may also be targeting some of your prime keywords.
+It’s also possible that websites other than eCommerce stores may be targeting some of your prime keywords.
 You will see that a few particular stores show up in most of your searches.

-You’ll need to add these stores to your list of competitors.
-The next step is to analyse their web stores in the SEO Intelligence Tools such as SEMRush or Ahrefs and find the list of keywords they are using.
+You’ll need to add relevant stores to your list of competitors.
+The next step is to analyse their web stores in the SEO Intelligence Tool/s of your choice.

-3. Group Keywords from Final List by Target Business Page
+3. Map Keywords from the Final List To the Target Business Pages

 Keyword lists tend to be messy.
 A list will typically contain keywords with every small variation of each particular query that shoppers spontaneously key into the search box.

 Example – The Term “Leather Sofas” has a wide range of variations as a primary keyword

 Leather Sofas on Sale